powwow-capstone/spacemonitor/README.md

 If typing `git status` returns one of the submodule directories as modified or untracked.

 ### Example Commit
 For example, I've updated a file in the `frontend` submodule directory I want to push my updates to BOTH the superproject repo and the submodule repo.
-Running `git status` in the root directory produces the following output:
+Running `git status` in the project root directory produces the following output:
 ```
 $ git status
 On branch master